Terraced Gardens, Rivington: Public Access

-The lower section of the grounds has always been freely accessible for members of the public, both Leverhulme and Magee also held open days of the Bungalow's private garden.
+Although the Terraced Gardens are not part of Lever Park a large area has right to roam and there is a public footpath, although officially never closed the trust charges admission during events and part is used for private hire, at which time public access is blocked.
+The lower section of the grounds, the ravine is usually freely accessible for members of the public.

 After the demolition in 1948 for half a century, the public could roam the whole site at will.
 Rivington former Japanese and Kitchen Gardens within the Bungalow Grounds are now part of an extensive area of open access land recorded at Lancashire County Council and has a right to roam protected by the statutory powers in the Countryside and Rights of Way Act 2000.
 There is a public footpath and a bridleway from Lever Park to Rivington Pike and Terraced Gardens.
 The public footpath number 82 runs through the gardens from the Ravine via the former Japanese and Kitchen Gardens, which is also an area of open access land with a right to roam, passing upward past the Great Lawn and an area of Bilberries part of the West Pennine Moors SSSI, toward the site of the former Bungalow and landmark Pigeon Tower then heading to Rivington Pike via Belmont Road.

-There are a network of roads that provide access to Rivington recorded on the National Street Gazetteer.
-Access to the park is by vehicle through Lever Park is via Rivington Lane, (USRN 7401372) the former roads in Lever park are gated and are now bridleways and a network of public footpaths.
-Toward Rivington Pike the old coach road is Belmont Road (USRN 7400767) and is an open public road from Horwich, the road becomes rougher and less maintained the further up the hill it climbs in the direction of the Pigeon Tower, where it splits.
-The descending road there leads to Lower House car park but the surface of the road is washed away and not maintained, and the route leading to Rivington Rd and the moorland is gated.

-Roynton Road (USRN: 7400820) provides access to the hillside and the Terraced Gardens from Lever Park and Sheep House Lane, from the direction of Chorley, Belmont and Horwich, the route has gates.
+Rivington Pike has access via Belmont Road (USRN 7400767) and is an open public road from Horwich, the road becomes rougher and less maintained the further up the hill it climbs in the direction of the Pigeon Tower, where it splits.
+The descending road there leads to Lower House car park but the surface of the road is washed away.
+Roynton Road (USRN: 7400820) provides access to the hillside and the Terraced Gardens from Lever Park and Sheep House Lane, from the direction of Chorley, Belmont and Horwich, the route has locked gates.

-Although the site has many steps at the upper levels the heritage trust can arrange wheelchair access for all-terrain wheelchairs to attend events via the entrance from Lower House Car Park to the great lawn.
+At Rivington Terraced Gardens Wheelchair access is possible for all-terrain wheelchairs to attend events via the entrance from Lower House Car Park to the great lawn by arrangement.